Electimore/gmd-1/blog/posts/entry-3.md

 # Timeless — Dev Update #1

 ## Intro
-- goal for this milestone: have a playable first-person prototype in the scene
+The goal for was to get a playable first-person prototype running in the scene, something we could move through, look around, and jump in, even if the map was mostly empty.

 ## Set Up
-- Deciding on the new Input System (`InputAction` callbacks) over the legacy one — mention it's needed for controller support (VIA Arcade Machine)
-- Third-party packages installed: QuickOutline, TextMesh Pro
-- Scene structure plan: MainMenu, Intro, main game scene
+The first thing we made was set up input system.
+Since the game needs to run on the VIA Arcade Machine, which requires controller support, the new Input System was the way to go.
+We also installed two third-party packages: TextMesh Pro for text rendering and QuickOutline for highlighting interactable objects.
+We planned the scene structure as three scenes: MainMenu, Intro, a main game scene and maybe some outro if we had enough time left.

 ## First-Person Controller
-- Overview of `FirstPersonPlayer.cs`
-- Physics-based movement: writing velocity directly to `Rigidbody.linearVelocity` instead of using `AddForce` — explain why (snappier, more predictable feel for a walking sim)
-- Jumping with a ground check (`isGrounded` flag + `OnCollisionEnter`)
-- Supporting mouse/keyboard AND controller simultaneously (two separate look handlers: `OnMouseX`/`OnMouseY` for mouse, `OnStickLook` + `FixedUpdate` for the right stick)
+We implemented the first-person controller in FirstPersonPlayer.cs.
+Movement input is read as a Vector2 from the OnMovement callback and converted to a world-space direction with transform.TransformDirection.
+Rather than applying force with Rigidbody.AddForce, we write the result directly to rb.linearVelocity, preserving the y-component from the existing velocity so gravity is not cancelled mid-air.
+Writing velocity directly makes the player start and stop immediately in response to input, which is the right feel for a walking simulator where predictable movement matters more than physical momentum.
+We handle jumping in the OnJump callback, which calls rb.AddForce(Vector3.up * jumpForce, ForceMode.Impulse) and sets isGrounded to false.
+OnCollisionEnter resets isGrounded to true when the player lands on anything tagged "Ground".

+We split camera look into two code paths because mouse and stick input behave differently by nature.
+Mouse input arrives as a per-event delta, so OnMouseX and OnMouseY are callback-driven and only fire when the mouse moves.
+The right stick holds a continuous axis value, so OnStickLook stores the current direction and we apply the actual rotation every FixedUpdate, multiplied by Time.deltaTime and stickRotationSpeed to keep it smooth and frame-rate independent.

 ## Camera Pitch Clamping
-- The problem: Unity stores Euler angles in the 0–360 range, so naively clamping the X rotation breaks at the 0/360 seam (camera snaps or locks up)
-- The fix: shift the angle by +180, clamp, shift back — walk through the logic briefly
+Clamping the camera's vertical pitch introduced a specific problem.
+Unity's eulerAngles always returns values in the 0–360 range, so a camera tilted slightly upward might have an X angle of 350 rather than −10.
+A naive Clamp on that value immediately snaps the camera to the upper limit on the first frame.
+We fixed it by shifting the angle by +180 before clamping, then subtracting 180 afterward: (Math.Clamp((newRotation.x + 180) % 360, 92, 240) - 180) % 360.
+This moves the 0/360 wrap point well outside the valid pitch range so the clamp never sees the discontinuity.

 ## Assets
-- Importing asset packs: Low-poly Sci-Fi Pack, LOWPOLY Spaceship, Cosmos SkyDome
-- Setting up the skybox to give the alien-planet atmosphere
-- Early scene layout — placing geometry to match the museum concept from the GDD
-- First impressions of the visual direction
+We imported three asset packs to populate the scene: the Free LowPoly SciFi Pack, the LOWPOLY Spaceship pack, and the Cosmos SkyDome.
+We assigned the SkyDome as the scene skybox to set the alien-planet atmosphere described in the GDD.
+We also placed some initial geometry to approximate the museum layout from the game design document, giving the space a rough sense of the intended scale and structure.
+The low-poly sci-fi direction already matches the concept well at this stage.

 ## State of Game
-- What works: the player moves, looks around, jumps, and the world looks vaguely like the concept
-- Goal for the next milestone: make the world actually respond to the player
+At the end of this milestone, we have a player that can move, look around, and jump, and a scene with a visual direction that matches the concept.